 Environmental Services (EVS) teams play a critical role in a hospital’s infection control efforts.
 Supported by hospital administrators and Infection Prevention (IP) leaders, EVS groups are responsible for deploying infection prevention measures that reduce the spread of HAIs.
 Administrators and IP leaders are responsible for establishing disinfection protocols and providing the tools and resources to get the job done efficiently while taking less time and consuming fewer resources.
-This can include a handwashing policy for patient care, disinfection procedures for emergency departments, operating rooms, and patient rooms, and utilizing equipment such as UV light disinfection systems.
+This can include a handwashing policy for patient care, disinfection procedures for emergency departments, operating rooms, and patient rooms, and utilizing equipment such as UV-C light disinfection systems.

 Why UV Light Disinfection for Your Hospital?

 Studies have confirmed that UVC light is an effective addition to manual cleaning efforts and can kill harmful pathogens quickly and efficiently.
 Exposure to UVC light for a specific length of time and intensity kills dangerous microorganisms.
 The American Journal of Infection Control notes that combining UVC technology with manual cleaning is one of the most effective ways to significantly decrease the pool of harmful pathogens that cause HAIs.